top of page

 recovery (2020-22)

-As the hand draws without a ruler and repeats this action, no line can ever be same or ‘perfect’: every tiny shake of the hand ‘writes’ each line every moment, making it unique and looking almost like a cardiogram or encephalograph of moods and thoughts.
-Hundreds of moments are then being ‘recorded’ and put together in an order and flow of lines that result to overall textures, waves and rhythms.
+As the hand draws without a ruler and repeats this action, no line can ever be same or ‘perfect’: every tiny shake of the hand ‘writes’ each line in every moment, making it unique and looking almost like a cardiogram or encephalograph of moods and thoughts.
+Hundreds of moments are being ‘recorded’ in this way, and together they bring new dimensions with the overall textures, waves and rhythms.

-There is one rule that keeps the focus on each action and ensures its therapeutic effect: the lines must never touch eachother, no matter how close they might get: each moment is unique and precious.
+There is one rule that focus on each repetitive action and ensures its therapeutic effect: the lines must never touch eachother, no matter how close they might get: each moment is unique and precious.

 The work process is very detailed but also free, painstaking but also meditative, quiet but also intense, focused but also risky, using vulnerable media such as ink from frixion pens (a type of ink that disappears with heat and friction) and paper.
 In this way, the awareness of time passing, the ephemeral nature of everything and that nothing can ever repeat the same is intensified as part of a personal technique that has proved to be healing.